JacobBonner/JenkinsTutorial/README.md

 2. __Build Triggers__
     - This section contains no new options that are not available in Freestyle Jobs.
 Check the Freestyle Jobs section of this document for more info.
 3. __Advanced Project Options__
-    - By defult, this section only contains the 'Display Name' option, which was described in the Freestyle Jobs section of this document.
+    - By default, this section only contains the 'Display Name' option, which was described in the Freestyle Jobs section of this document.
 4. __Pipeline__
     - This section is where the Pipeline will be defined as code.
 Recall that it can either be created in the embedded code box that is shown, or you can configure the pipeline to pull code from a Jenkinsfile in a SCM repository.